FloEdelmann/fixture-converter/README.md

 function privateHelperFunction() { ... }
 ```

-Your format will automatically hook into the main [fixtures_convert.js](fixtures_convert.js), so you won't have to bother with command line arguments.
+Save it as `formats/[formatname].js`.
+Your module will automatically hook into the main [fixtures_convert.js](fixtures_convert.js), so you won't have to bother with command line arguments.